SuleimanFarah/sunpy/GSOC/2014/GSoC-2014-Rajul.md

 1. Solar coordinate handling capabilities
 1. Database record viewing.
 Browsing, edit, add and delete database records
-1. Viewing and Plotting of solar co-ordinates that are contained in files pointed to in the database.
+1. Viewing and Plotting of solar coordinates that are contained in files pointed to in the database.
-1. Browse, edit, add and delete solar co-ordinates from solar data files.
+1. Browse, edit, add and delete solar coordinates from solar data files.
 1. Preview of one or multiple records and their associated data
 1. Filtering/Searching of records based on various parameters/meta-data in database like source, provider, instrument, etc.
 1. Plotting facility from Ginga
 1. We may need to extend Ginga itself to handle 3d analysis of fits files
 1. Ability to run various scientific operations from within the plugin and also display the results
 1. Import and export database records as text and from/to CSV, Spreadsheet, HTML files
-1. Import and export solar co-ordinates from one file format to another
+1. Import and export solar coordinates from one file format to another

 ## Project Implementation and Tasks